SergeyFM/SergeyFM/README.md

 ## ☀️ Hi!
 I'm Sergey Svistunov.

 👔   I've worked in IT presales for many years.
-I started as a sysadmin, then worked as a project manager, business analyst and continued in presales - POS terminals, payment software and related services.
+I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and continued in presales.
 I've been researching, building and selling complex solutions all my life.
+Then I decided to switch to programming and now I work as a C# developer.
 <br>

 I have significant experience in three areas: